 We may be a party to financial instruments with off-balance sheet risk in the normal course of business to meet the financial needs of our portfolio companies.
-As of June 30, 2011, we had one off-balance sheet arrangement with a portfolio company consisting of \$4.5 million of unfunded commitments to provide debt financing.
-As of December 31, 2010, we had one off-balance sheet arrangement with a different portfolio company consisting of \$0.5 million of unfunded commitments to provide debt financing.
+As of September 30, 2011, we had two off-balance sheet arrangements with two portfolio companies consisting of \$4.7 million of unfunded commitments to provide debt financing.
+As of December 31, 2010, we had one off-balance sheet arrangement with a portfolio company consisting of \$0.5 million of unfunded commitments to provide debt financing.
 Such commitments involve, to varying degrees, elements of credit risk in excess of the amount recognized in our balance sheets.